Jibanananda Das

-Born in Barisal to a Vaidya-Brahmo family, Das studied English literature at Presidency College, Kolkata and earned his MA from Calcutta University.
-He had a troubling career and suffered financial hardship throughout his life.
-He taught at many colleges but was never granted tenure.
-He settled in Kolkata after the partition of India.
+Born in Barisal to a Bengali Hindu family, Das studied English literature at Presidency College, Kolkata. and earned his MA from Calcutta University.
+He often had trouble finding a stable job and suffered financial hardship throughout his life.
+He taught at several colleges but was never granted tenure.
+Following the partition of India, he permanently settled in Kolkata.
 Das died on 22 October 1954, eight days after being hit by a tramcar.
-The witnesses said that though the tramcar whistled, he did not stop, and got struck.
-Some deem the accident as an attempt at suicide.
+Witnesses had later recounted that the tramcar had blown its whistle, but Das did not stop, and got struck.
+Some have also speculated the accident was suicide.

-Das was very underrated poet in his time; he wrote profusely, but as he was a recluse and introvert, he did not publish most of his writings during his lifetime.
+Das was a rather unrecognised poet in his time; he wrote profusely, but as he was a recluse and introvert, he did not publish most of his writings during his lifetime.
 Most of his work were hidden, and only seven volumes of his poems were published.
 After his death, it was discovered that apart from poems, Das wrote 21 novels and 108 short stories.
 His notable works include Ruposhi Bangla, Banalata Sen, Mahaprithibi, Shreshtha Kavita.
-Das's early poems exhibit the influence of Kazi Nazrul Islam, but in the latter half of the 20th century, Das's influence became one of the major catalysts in the making of Bengali poetry.
+Das’s early poetry reflects the influence of Kazi Nazrul Islam, but by the latter half of the 20th century, his own work had become a major catalyst in shaping modern Bengali verse.

-Das received Rabindra-Memorial Award for Banalata Sen in 1953 at All Bengal Rabindra Literature Convention.
+Das received the Rabindra-Memorial Award for Banalata Sen in 1953 at the All Bengal Rabindra Literature Convention.
 Das's Shrestha Kavita won the Sahitya Academy Award in 1955.
-A film inspired by Das's short story Jamrultola, named 'Sunder Jibon' directed by Sandeep Chattopadhyay (Chatterjee), produced by Satyajit Ray Film And Television Institute won the National Film Award for Best Short Fiction Film at the 50th National Film Awards with Shantanu Bose in the lead.
+A film inspired by Das' short story Jamrultola, named 'Sunder Jibon' directed by Sandeep Chattopadhyay (Chatterjee), produced by Satyajit Ray Film and Television Institute, won the National Film Award for Best Short Fiction Film at the 50th National Film Awards with Shantanu Bose in the lead.